 A few months after the cessation of hostilities, classes resumed in an old Spanish-type building along Legarda Street in Sampaloc, Manila.
-It was the first law school opened after World War II which boasted of a strong faculty lineup, among whom were Fred Ruiz Castro, who later became Chief Justice of the Supreme Court, and Ruperto G. Martin and Antonio Barredo, who were likewise appointed as Associate Justices of the same court.
-It also had an active student population that was in the thick of every burning national issue at the time.
+It was the first law school opened after World War II which boasted of a strong faculty lineup, among whom were Fred Ruiz Castro, who later became Chief Justice of the Supreme Court, and Ruperto G. Martin and Antonio Barredo, who became Associate Justices of the same court.
+The AUSL had an active student population that was in the thick of every burning national issue at that time.

-The first AUSL Dean was Vicente Sinco, who served from 1938 to 1940, and later became the President of the University of the Philippines.
-Francisco Capistrano, a Civil Law expert who sat as member of the Civil Code Commission that revised the old Civil Code and later became a Justice of the Court of Appeals, served from 1940 to 1956.
-He was followed by Enrique Voltaire Garcia who held office from 1956 until 1963.
-Manila Councilor and bar placer Mariano M. Magsalin, Sr. then assumed the deanship in 1963, holding it until the Foundation took over in 1979.
-The first AUSL Dean under the Foundation management was bar first-placer and Harvard Law Master of Laws graduate Rodolfo O. Robles.
+The first AUSL Dean was Vicente Sinco who served from 1948-1940 and later became the President of the University of the Philppines.
+Francisco Capistrano, a civil law expert who sat as member of the Civil Code Commission that revised the old Civil Code and later became Justice of the Court of Appeals, served as Dean from 1940-1956.
+He was followed by Enrique Voltaire Garcia who served as Dean from 1956-1963.
+Manila Councilor and bar placer Mariano M. Magsalin, Sr. then assumed the deanship in 1963, holding the position until the Foundation took over in 1979.
+The first AUSL Dean under the ALF management was bar examination first-placer and Harvard Law School Master of Laws graduate Rodolfo O. Robles.
 Due to pressing business commitments, Dean Robles had to go on an indefinite leave of absence.
 In his place, Florentino Cayco Jr., then University Chairman and President, sat as Dean of the College of Law.
 He was later succeeded by Agriculture Undersecretary Dante Barbosa, who served until early 1986, to be followed by Mariano M. Magsalin, Sr., whose deanship was interrupted when he suffered an ailment that rendered him temporarily unable to continue with his work.
 Jose C. Vitug, retired Associate Justice of the Supreme Court, took the helm as Acting Dean in his stead.
 Mariano M. Magsalin, Sr. later re-assumed the post and held on until his death in 1992.
 Bar topnotcher Antonio Eduardo B. Nachura was tapped to succeed Magsalin.
-When Dean Nachura was appointed DECS Undersecretary in November 1994, he had to relinquish the deanship due to conflict of interest.
-He was replaced by his Assistant Dean, Mariano F. Magsalin Jr., who took over the realms of the Dean until he was forced to give up the position due to health reasons.
-He was replaced by Jose R. Sundiang Sr. who took over as Dean but had to give up the position due to health reasons in favor of his Assistant, Virgilio Gesmundo who remained as Dean up to the end of May 2016.
-Replacing him was Domingo M. Navarro who was appointed as Dean up to thy present.
+In November 1994, Dean Nachura was appointed Undersecretary of the Department of Education, Culture ans Sports (DECS), then elected as member of the House of Representatives and later appointed as Associate Justice of the Supreme Court.
+He was replaced by Assistant Dean Mariano F. Magsalin Jr., who took over the realms of the Dean until he was forced to give up the position due to health reasons.
+He was replaced by Jose R. Sundiang Sr., a highly regarded civil and commercial law reviewer.
+He took over as Dean but had to give up the position due to health reasons in favor of Assistant Dean Virgilio B. Gesmundo, a bar topnotcher, who remained as Dean up to the end of May 2016.
+Assistant Dean Reynaldo G. Lopez was appointed as Acting Dean during the hiatus.
+In August 2016, Domingo M. Navarro was appointed as the new Dean and holds the position to date.

 In the early 70ís, enrollment in the School of Law took a sudden decrease due to the declaration of Martial Law.
 In 1978, the Securities and Exchange Commission granted a Certificate of Incorporation to Arellano Law Foundation, a non-stock, non-profit corporation established by alumni, faculty members and employees of Arellano University whose main purpose is the upgrading of the standards of the legal profession and the efficient, fair, and honest administration of justice.
 Also, among its purposes was the establishment and operation of a law school, so, on April 22, 1979, Arellano University turned the school over to the Arellano Law Foundation by virtue of a Memorandum of Agreement (MOA), whereby the school would be managed by the Foundation with the financial support of the University, and would remain academically as a college of the University.
 In 1997, the MOA between the Arellano University and the Arellano Law Foundation was amended to grant fiscal autonomy to the Foundation.

-It was during Magsalin Jr. deanship when Nelson S. Victorino (No.6 in 1993)landed a place among the top ten in the bar examination.
+It was during Justice Antonio Eduardo B. Nachura's deanship when Nelson S. Victorino (No.6 in 1993) landed a place among the top ten in the bar examination.
 During the term of Dean Jose R. Sundiang, Sr., three graduates of Arellano University School of Law landed among the Bar topnotchers for two consecutive years, namely Paolo Carlo C. Tolentino (No. 3 in 2010), Daren L. Salipsip (No. 10 in 2010) and Cherry Liez O. Rafal-Roble (No. 3 in 2011).
 Also in 2011, Arellano University School of Law-Arellano Law Foundation was awarded recognition by the Board of Legal Education as one of the Top Ten Law Schools in the Philippines.

 Last updated: May 16, 2016